michaelboth/EventAnalyzer/README.md

   .max_event_count = 10000,     // Max number of events that can be stored in the circular buffer .flush_when_full = false,     // Only record when the app explicitly calls ukFlush();
-  .is_threaded = true,          // Record the thread ID; each thread will be displayed as a folder in the GUI .record_instance = true,      // Record the couter indicating how many times this event was recorded .record_value = true,         // Record a 64 bit double value with the event .record_file_location = true, // Record file name, function name, and line number where the event was recorded .folder_info_count = 0,
+  .is_threaded = true,          // Record the thread ID; each thread will be displayed as a folder in the GUI .record_instance = true,      // Record the counter indicating how many times this event was recorded .record_value = true,         // Record a helpful 64 bit double value with the event .record_file_location = true, // Record the file name, function name, and line number where the event was recorded .folder_info_count = 0,
   .folder_info_list = NULL,
   .event_info_count = sizeof(events) / sizeof(UkEventInfo),